astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 #### Support for Custom CA Certificates

-For users who rely on an internal Certificate Authority (CA), Astronomer now supports custom CA certificates out-of-the-box through a set of helm values in the Astronomer helm chart.
+For users who rely on an internal Certificate Authority (CA), Astronomer now supports mounting custom CA certificates.

 For guidelines, refer to our forum post on ["Using Private CAs on Astronomer"](https://forum.astronomer.io/t/using-private-cas-in-astronomer/753).

 #### Bug Fixes & Improvements

-- Improvement: Create mutation to allow users to enable or disable KEDA via Astronomer Houston API (`updateDeploymentKedaConfig`)
+- Improvement: New Houston API mutation that allows users to enable or disable KEDA (`updateDeploymentKedaConfig`)
 - BugFix: Alerts from Astronomer not sent when an Airflow component breaches the resource threshold level defined in Prometheus

 ### v0.16.9